BigCheng01/Hackintosh-ThinkPad-E440-Sequoia/README.md

 4. After installation and first boot, run **OCLP‑Mod** to apply post‑install patches.
    - This step unlocks full functionality for iGPU, Wi-Fi, and Bluetooth beyond what the EFI provides alone.
 5. Reboot, and you should have a working system with all supported features active.
+## Important Notes
+1. **Hardware / BIOS Preparation**
+   Before installing, make sure the **Intel AC 7260 Wi-Fi card** is correctly installed (or, for other models, a compatible Intel card supported by OpenIntelWireless).
+Also ensure all BIOS settings are configured properly (Secure Boot disabled, AHCI mode, etc.).

+2. **config.plist Customization**
+   If your hardware differs or you have special needs, you may edit `config.plist` with a suitable editor.
+This EFI is built for **OpenCore version 1.0.5**.

+3. **OCLP‑Mod Requires Network**
+   OCLP‑Mod needs internet to fetch patches, but at this stage Wi-Fi and Bluetooth may not work.
+Use a wired connection or a USB-connected cellular hotspot.
+Expected data usage: ~200 MB or more.

+4. **Platform (SMBIOS) Configuration Warning**
+   For security, the provided `config.plist` does **not** include a full machine‑specific platform setup (i.e. no “three codes” / serials).
+You need to configure them yourself using the appropriate editor—but **ensure you set the platform to MacBookPro16,1**, otherwise USBMap.kext and internal devices may malfunction.

+5. **Boot Arguments / Verbose Mode**
+   This EFI preserves `-v` in `boot-args`, so macOS boots in verbose (debug) mode by default.
+If you don’t need that, you can remove `-v`—but **do not remove the entire `boot-args` entry**, only the `-v` flag.